TheDiscoMole/Machine-Learning/_posts/2016-08-11-budget-deep-learning.md

 ---------------------------------------------------------------

-* use a Linux distro as your OS (like Arch-Linux) cause it makes the use deep learning tools, libraries and drivers so much easier
+* use a Linux distro as your OS (like Arch-Linux), cause it makes the use of Deep Learning tools, libraries and drivers so much easier
-* unless you are planning to overclock (which is pointless for deep learning, you dont need anything other than factory coolers)
+* unless you are planning to overclock (which is pointless for Deep Learning) you dont need anything other than factory coolers
-* a better CPU and Motherboard might make sense if you are able to spare the coin and plan to upgrade over time with dual GPU.
+* a better CPU and Motherboard might make sense if you are able to spare the coin and plan to upgrade over time with dual GPU
-* thanks to the low power consumption craze, power supplies can be bought at even lower Watt-age and price.
+* thanks to the low power consumption craze, power supplies can be bought at even lower Watt-age and price